 Deadheading, the removal of spent flowers, encourages new blooms.
 It’s a recommended practice to keep your mini roses looking their best.

-Caring for mini roses can be a rewarding endeavor.
+Caring for miniature roses can be a rewarding endeavor.
 Whether they adorn your windowsill or garden, these petite beauties will captivate you with their charm.
 With this guide in hand, you’re well-equipped to nurture your mini roses through all seasons, ensuring a continuous display of their splendid blooms.
 Happy gardening!